Insight • October 6, 2020

 In your career, you’ve probably delivered or sat through dozens, maybe even hundreds, of presentations; the vast majority of which have probably faded into the deepest recesses of your memory.

 But did they all?

-Chances are a few of them have stuck with you.
+Chances are a few of have stuck with you.
 Take a minute to reflect and identify those that were truly memorable.

 Have you got a few?

 Most likely, the ones that stuck with you have done so for a reason: they were either really great…or really bad.